-- To reuse your 12.0 Patch Set 3 SSL KeyStore with the new release, copy the PDC KeyStore files from the 12.0 Patch Set 3 Helm chart to the 15.0.x oc-cn-op-job-helmchart/pdc/pdc_keystore/ directory. - 3.
+- 2. To reuse your old SSL KeyStore with the new release, copy the PDC KeyStore files from the old Helm chart to the 15.x oc-cn-op-job-helm-chart/pdc/pdc_keystore/ directory. - 3.
 Create an override-values-15.yaml file.

-You will use this file with the 15.0.x version of oc-cn-helm-chart and oc-cn-op-job-helm-chart.
+You will use this file with the 15.x version of oc-cn-helm-chart and oc-cn-op-job-helm-chart.

-- 4. In your override-values-15.yaml file, set the following keys: - In the BRM section: - ocbrm.is_upgrade: Set this to true. - ocbrm.existing_rootkey_wallet: Set this to false. - ocbrm.db.: Set the BRM database schema details to the same values as your 12.0 Patch Set 3 release. - In the PDC section: - ocpdc.configEnv.pdcSchemaUserName: Set this to the same value as your 12.0 Patch Set 3 release. - ocpdc.configEnv.crossRefSchemaUserName: Set this to the same value as your 12.0 Patch Set 3 release. - ocpdc.configEnv.rcuPrefix: Set this key to a new prefix to create a new RCU schema. - ocpdc.configEnv.transformation.upgrade: Set this to true.
-(For upgrades to 15.0.0 only) - ocpdc.secretValue.walletPassword: Set this to the same value as your 12.0 Patch Set 3 release. - ocpdc.configEnv.deployAndUpgradeSite2: Set this to true.
-(For upgrades to 15.0.1 only) - ocpdc.configEnv.upgrade: Set this to true.
-(For upgrades to 15.0.1 only) - In the Business Operations Center section: - ocboc.boc.configEnv.bocSchemaUserName: Set this to the same value as your 12.0 Patch Set 3 release. - ocboc.boc.configEnv.runUpgrade: Set this to true.
+- 4. In your override-values-15.yaml file, set the following keys: - In the BRM section: - ocbrm.is_upgrade: Set this to true. - ocbrm.existing_rootkey_wallet: Set this to false. - ocbrm.db.: Set the BRM database schema details to the same values as your old release. - In the PDC section: - ocpdc.configEnv.pdcSchemaUserName: Set this to the same value as your old release.

-- ocboc.boc.configEnv.rcuPrefix: Set this to a new prefix to create a new RCU schema. - ocboc.boc.secretVal.: Set the Business Operations Center passwords to the same values as your 12.0 Patch Set 3 release. - In the Billing Care section: - ocbc.bc.configEnv.rcuPrefix: Set this to a new prefix to create a new RCU schema. - ocbc.bc.secretVal.: Set the Billing Care passwords to the same values as your 12.0 Patch Set 3 release. - In the Billing Care REST API section: - ocbc.bcws.configEnv.rcuPrefix: Set this to a new prefix to create a new RCU schema. - ocbc.bcws.secretVal.: Set the Billing Care REST API passwords to the same values as your 12.0 Patch Set 3 release. - Create WebLogic domains by running the 15.0.x version of oc-cn-op-job-helm-chart from the helmcharts directory:
+- ocpdc.configEnv.crossRefSchemaUserName: Set this to the same value as your old release. - ocpdc.configEnv.rcuPrefix: Set this key to a new prefix to create a new RCU schema. - ocpdc.configEnv.transformation.upgrade: Set this to true.
+(For upgrades to 15.0.0 only) - ocpdc.secretValue.walletPassword: Set this to the same value as your old release. - ocpdc.configEnv.deployAndUpgradeSite2: Set this to true.
+(For upgrades to 15.0.1 on later) - ocpdc.configEnv.upgrade: Set this to true.
+(For upgrades to 15.0.1 or later) - In the Business Operations Center section: - ocboc.boc.configEnv.bocSchemaUserName: Set this to the same value as your old release. - ocboc.boc.configEnv.runUpgrade: Set this to true. - ocboc.boc.configEnv.rcuPrefix: Set this to a new prefix to create a new RCU schema. - ocboc.boc.secretVal.: Set the Business Operations Center passwords to the same values as your old release. - In the Billing Care section: - ocbc.bc.configEnv.rcuPrefix: Set this to a new prefix to create a new RCU schema. - ocbc.bc.secretVal.: Set the Billing Care passwords to the same values as your old release. - In the Billing Care REST API section: - ocbc.bcws.configEnv.rcuPrefix: Set this to a new prefix to create a new RCU schema. - ocbc.bcws.secretVal.: Set the Billing Care REST API passwords to the same values as your old release. - 5.
+Create WebLogic domains by running the 15.x version of oc-cn-op-job-helm-chart from the helmcharts directory: